pydicom/pynetdicom/docs/tutorials/create_scu.rst

         status = assoc.send_c_echo()
         assoc.release()

-Our only change is to include a call to :meth:`~association.Association.send_c_echo` which is used to send the C-ECHO request and returns a *pydicom* :class:`~pydicom.dataset.Dataset` instance *status*.
+The only thing we need to change is to include a call to :meth:`~association.Association.send_c_echo`, which sends the C-ECHO request and returns a *pydicom* :class:`~pydicom.dataset.Dataset` instance *status*.
 If we received a response to our C-ECHO request, then `status` will contain at least an